[Infographic] Best Herbs for Your Indoor Herb Garden

 Brighten up your kitchen and home with an indoor herb garden this winter!
 Here are a few herbs to try growing…

 The weather is starting to get chillier and it’s time to break out the scarves and sweaters in the back of our closets!
 It’s also time to finish harvesting and preparing our plants for the impending winter season – if you haven’t already.
-Most plants can’t endure the drop in temperature and go dormant or die in the cold weather, so we lose out on a handful of florals and greenery during this time.
+Most plants can’t endure the drop in temperature and go dormant or die in the cold weather, so we lose out on most florals and greenery during this time.
 Not to mention the significant lack of produce we’re able to grow during this time.
-Luckily, we don’t have to completely halt our gardening activities for the winter!
+Luckily, if we start an indoor herb garden, we won’t have to completely halt our gardening activities for the winter!

 Herbs are a great way to add some fresh, fragrant greenery to our indoor living spaces during the winter.
 Indoor herb gardens can generally last all year-round and are easy to care for.
 Just make sure you keep your herbs in a sunny part of the house and water them about once or twice a week.